Guide·May 3, 2026·12 min read

 Ocrolus No Usage-based enterprise Per-document pricing available on request

 The pattern is clear.
-If you’re a mid-market lender trying to build a realistic vendor budget, most of this table requires discovery calls before you can self-qualify.
-Ours doesn’t.
+If you’re building a realistic vendor budget, most of this table requires drawn-out discovery calls before you can self-qualify.
+With us, one short call sizes a credits-based quote to your operation, and it lands well under the large enterprise platforms.

-Pricing transparency also signals something about the sales motion you’re buying into.
-A vendor that publishes pricing has calibrated their product for buyers who can evaluate on their own.
-A vendor that doesn’t has calibrated their product for a six-to-twelve-week enterprise sales process.
+How fast a vendor gets you to a real number also signals something about the sales motion you’re buying into.
+A vendor that can size a quote on one short call has calibrated their product for buyers who move quickly.
+A vendor that can’t has calibrated their product for a six-to-twelve-week enterprise sales process.
 Both models exist for good reasons.
 Know which one your organization has the bandwidth to support.

 Which Vendor Fits Your Situation?